Our Beliefs & Approach:

 The impulse to “do something” is understandable, but the research clearly shows that perpetual punishment mechanisms are not effective at producing public safety.
 Most people on sex offense registries do not re-offend, and other models of post-incarceration re-entry have been demonstrated to be more effective at keeping people crime-free.
 Further, research supports the notion that aggressive policies such as community notification and housing banishment laws actually increase rates of re-offending.

-While these schemes are ineffective at best, they remain our country's almost exclusive response to preventing sexual harm, despite no evidence they protect anyone - and ample evidence that lead to extensive collateral consequences making our communities less safe.
+While these schemes are ineffective at best, they remain our country's almost exclusive response to preventing sexual harm, despite no evidence they protect anyone - and ample evidence that leads to extensive collateral consequences making our communities less safe.
 We spend millions of dollars after harm has occurred, and very little in preventing it before it happens.

 RAA supports policies that meaningfully invest our resources into practices such as restorative and transformative justice, survivor services, and primary prevention - things that will actually produce public safety, as opposed to creating a false sense of security.